An unbuilt trope is a work that seems

 - A lot of early European novels like Tristram Shandy and Don Quixote seem to be deconstructions of the form, with the author intervening, characters reading earlier parts of the story, etc, and yet they can't be deconstructing the novel because Don Quixote is often considered the first modern novel, and Tristram Shandy is an early English novel.

-- With its metanarrative, its extensive use of references, the narrative's exploration of the processes of memory and writing, and the manipulation of excerpts from other works of literature in order to give them new meanings, some critics suggest that Tristam Shandy is this to the postmodern novel, long before the term postmodern was even coined.
+- With its metanarrative, its extensive use of references, the narrative's exploration of the processes of memory and writing, and the manipulation of excerpts from other works of literature in order to give them new meanings, some critics suggest that Tristam Shandy - along with the later Moby-Dick - is this to the postmodern novel, long before the term postmodern was even coined.

 - I Am Legend was the inspiration for many of the classic zombie stories, including Night of the Living Dead.
 It also has the inhuman hordes being depicted as sentient, and the lone survivor is their version of a boogeyman.
 The ethical questions concerning his attempts to survive in this new world are a primary theme of the end of the novel.